As far as savory snacks go, few prove more popular than potato chips, also known as crisps.

-Your dog doesn’t always understand how his or her health afflictions hold him or her back, and can become frustrated as a consequence.
+Your dog doesn’t always understand how his or her health afflictions hold him or her back and can become frustrated as a consequence.

 How many potato chips can a dog eat daily?

-Ideally, you’re not looking to feed potato chips to your dog at all, and certainly don’t have any reason to think that a meal for your dog should feature chips as a base ingredient or the core component of a dinner.
+Ideally, you’re not looking to feed potato chips to your dog at all, and certainly don’t have any reason to think that a meal for your dog should feature chips as a base ingredient or the core component of dinner.

-Although complications with flavours and salts can ensue, in the most technical terms it’d be acceptable to let your dog crunch perhaps a potato chip or two per day, but ultimately even this is better avoided if at all possible.
+Although complications with flavors and salts can ensue, in the most technical terms it’d be acceptable to let your dog crunch perhaps a potato chip or two per day, but ultimately even this is better avoided if at all possible.

 We completely understand how big puppy eyes can guilt trip even the best of us into moments of weakness, but we all have a responsibility to help our dogs lead long, happy, healthy lives.

 Should the occasional chip fall from your hand to the ground to be snapped up to your dog, or if the children give your pooch a fistful of chips every other weekend to chow down on, there’ll be little to worry about.